ne0lith/cyberdrop-dl_looper/readme.md

 * Extract the contents of the .zip file and ensure that the files are placed in the same directory as your v5 start file.
 * Place the 'mods' folder in the same directory as your start file.

-Your final directory structure should resemble the following:
+Your final directory structure should look similar to the following:

 ```
 ├─ AppData/